Lemon Law in LouisianaGet detailed Vehicle History Report in 3 Easy Steps

 Under the Louisiana Lemon Law, the vehicle's manufacturer or the authorized dealer must either repair or replace the vehicle.

-After the manufacturer or dealer has made four unsuccessful repair attempts, or the vehicle has been inoperable for 90 days due to repairs, the vehicle must be replaced or refunded.
-The problem must be resolved within 30 days of an offer to transfer the title or within 30 days of an informal dispute resolution.
+After the manufacturer or dealer has made 4 attempts to repair the vehicle, or the vehicle has been inoperable for 45 days due to repairs, the vehicle must be replaced or refunded.
+The problem must be resolved within 10 business days.

 While the vehicle is being repaired, the purchaser may choose to rent another vehicle.
 If so, the manufacturer must reimburse the purchaser up to $20 daily, as long as the vehicle is still covered under the expressed warranty and the repair is to a nonconformity covered in the warranty.